0xio-xyz/.github/profile/README.md

 # 0xio

-A privacy-focused cryptocurrency wallet ecosystem built on the Octra blockchain network.
+A privacy-focused cryptocurrency wallet ecosystem built on the Octra Network.

 ## Overview

-0xio is a comprehensive wallet solution that enables secure management of both public and private cryptocurrency transactions on the Octra blockchain.
+0xio is a comprehensive wallet solution that enables secure management of both public and private cryptocurrency transactions on Octra Network.
 The ecosystem includes a browser extension wallet, mobile applications, and developer tools for seamless dApp integration.

 ## Products

 ### Browser Extension Wallet (0xio_wallet)
-**Status:** Live on Chrome Web Store
+**Status:** Live on Chrome Web Store (v2.0.1)

-The 0xio Wallet browser extension provides a secure, user-friendly interface for managing your Octra blockchain assets directly in your browser.
+The new 0xio Wallet is a robust, high-performance browser extension rebuilt from the ground up using React and Vite.
+It provides a secure, user-friendly interface for managing your Octra Network assets directly in your browser.

 **Features:**
-- Secure wallet management with encrypted storage
+- **Advanced Cryptography:** Implements industry-standard BIP39 mnemonics and HD wallet derivation.
+- **Vault Architecture:** Utilizes a single encrypted vault for all account storage, protected by AES-GCM.
+- **Modern Architecture:** Built with React and Vite for faster load times and a responsive UI.
-- Public and private transaction support
+- **Privacy First:** Native support for public and private (encrypted) transactions.
-- Multi-wallet support
-- Token management
-- Transaction history
+- **Multi-Wallet:** Create and manage unlimited wallets with ease.
-- dApp connectivity via 0xio SDK
+- **dApp Ready:** Seamless connectivity via the `@0xgery/0xio-sdk`.
-- Network switching (mainnet/testnet)

 **Install:** [Chrome Web Store](https://chromewebstore.google.com/detail/0xio-wallet/anknhjilldkeelailocijnfibefmepcc)

 **Tech Stack:**
+- **Framework:** React 18 + Vite
-- Vanilla JavaScript
+- **Styling:** TailwindCSS
+- **Cryptography:** TweetNaCl (Ed25519), Web Crypto API (SHA-256, PBKDF2)
+- **State Management:** React Context + Hooks
-- Chrome Extension Manifest V3
+- **Standard:** Chrome Extension Manifest V3

-- NaCl cryptography library
-- Chrome Storage API
+> **Legacy Version:** The previous Vanilla JavaScript version of the extension has been deprecated and open-sourced for educational purposes.
+You can find it here: [Legacy 0xio Extension](https://github.com/0xio-xyz/Legacy/tree/main/legacy-0xio-extension).

 ### Mobile Applications (0xio_app)
 **Status:** In Development